Yelp/elastalert/docs/source/ruletypes.rst

 the value of ``exponential_realert`` is the maximum ``realert`` will increase to.
 If the time between alerts is less than twice ``realert``, ``realert`` will double.
 For example, if ``realert: minutes: 10`` and ``exponential_realert: hours: 1``, an alerts fires at 1:00 and another at 1:15, the next alert will not be until at least 1:35.
 If another alert fires between 1:35 and 2:15, ``realert`` will increase to the
 1 hour maximum.
-If more than 2 hours elapses before the next alert, ``realert`` will go back down.
-Note that alerts that are ignored, eg, one that occured at 1:05, would not change ``realert``.
+If more than 2 hours elapse before the next alert, ``realert`` will go back down.
+Note that alerts that are ignored (e.g. one that occurred at 1:05) would not change ``realert``.
 (Optional, time, no default)

 ``buffer_time``: This options allows the rule to override the ``buffer_time`` global setting defined in config.yaml.
 (Optional, time)